 A Personal Journey with Attention Deficit Hyperactivity Disorder

 Early Signs and Diagnosis

-Here is a story a friend told us about what its like to have ADHD:
+Here is a story a friend told us about what its like:

 However, it wasn’t until later in my adult life that I received a formal diagnosis.
 The process of obtaining an accurate diagnosis involved comprehensive assessments by healthcare professionals specializing in ADHD.
 These assessments included interviews with both myself and my parents, as well as observations of my behavior in various settings.
 The diagnosis provided me with a sense of relief and validation, as it explained the challenges I had faced throughout my adult life.